The Best Backdrops for Food & Product Photography: Compare Brands

 So, what material is best?

-While wood backdrops are popular because they have gorgeous texture, they are HEAVY!
-They are also a pain to store.
+While wood backdrops are popular because they have gorgeous texture, they are heavy -- and a pain to store.
 And while many brands have a sealer, they may not be stain resistant and fully waterproof.
-Brands: Soularty, Woodville, Erickson Surfaces.

-Vinyl surfaces are waterproof but they can crease, wrinkle, and some have glare.
-Vinyl is typically lightweight and easy to store.
+Vinyl surfaces are waterproof but they can crease and/or wrinkle.
+Vinyl is lightweight and easy to store.
 Depending on the way it is treated, some vinyl backdrops may or may not be stain proof.

 This material is rigid, 100% waterproof, non-glare, stain resistant, and lightweight.
-It is easy to store.. they are only 1/8" thick, lays flat, and doesn't lose its shape -- ever.
-Brands: Best Ever Backdrops
+It is easy to store... and doesn't lose its shape -- ever.

 They are really inexpensive -- that's the good news.
 But like with anything, you get what you pay for.
 If you're shooting food or beauty products and something spills, they're ruined.
 So is your shot.